Foundations of psychodynamic psychotherapy (BD58 Evening)

-You will meet in a small group with a supervisor on a weekly basis throughout the first two years.
-You will take it in turns to present detailed sessions of your work with your psychotherapy patient.
+You will meet in a small supervised group on a weekly basis throughout the first two years.
+In this group you will present detailed sessions of your work with your psychotherapy patient.
 The focus is on developing the basic clinical skills of psychotherapy – maintaining the setting, understanding transference and countertransference, formulating interpretations, risk assessment and management, and appropriate record keeping.

 Please note, you will be seeing your patient on placement in an NHS or equivalent setting.
 It is extremely unlikely that you will be able to see a patient at the Tavistock Clinic and therefore, you will need to secure your own placement.

-You will meet in groups of 8-10 students with a clinical seminar leader and you’ll take it in turns to present your psychotherapy patient.
-The aim is to reinforce the clinical skills you learned in the supervision group but also to link the clinical material with theoretical ideas and to introduce the idea of clinical formulation.
+You will participate in a group with a clinical seminar leader where you will present your psychotherapy patient.
+The aim of this group is to reinforce the clinical skills learned in the supervision group and to link the clinical material with theoretical ideas and to introduce the idea of clinical formulation.

 Lectures will be watched online.
 The aim is to introduce you to fundamental psychoanalytic concepts and texts, looking at these both historically and with reference to different theoretical traditions.
 There is reading to be undertaken prior to each seminar.